Chicago White Sox could clinch division championship with win over Detroit Tigers, Cleveland loss

-Their magic number to clinch the division and return to the playoffs now stands at two after the second-place Cleveland Indians lost both games of a doubleheader against the Kansas City Royals Monday.
+Their magic number to clinch the division and return to the playoffs stands at two.
+The White Sox entered Tuesday with a chance to clinch the division but fell to the Detroit Tigers.
+The Cleveland Indians also won their game Tuesday, keeping the Sox' magic number at two.

-The White Sox-Tigers game has been moved up to 12:10 p.m. because of possible bad weather in Detroit.
+The White Sox-Tigers game gets underway at 12:10 p.m.
 The Indians-Royals game will get underway at 5:10 p.m.

 The White Sox made the playoffs last season as a Wild Card team and lost to the Oakland Athletics in the first round.
 This would be the first division championship for the Sox since 2008.